unsafesystems/cachaca/README.md

 popular spirit among distilled alcoholic beverages in Brazil.
 Outside Brazil, cachaça is used almost exclusively as an ingredient in tropical drinks, with the caipirinha being the most famous cocktail.
 In Brazil, caipirinha is often paired with the dish feijoada.
 (Source: [Wikipedia](https://en.wikipedia.org/wiki/Cacha%C3%A7a)).

-## /pkg/logger
-In order to ensure a consistent logging experience all loggers are redirected to zerolog using the functionality provided in this folder.
-This way all configuration can be done in zerolog and makes the life of DevOps easier.